mnicholas7/zsh/README.md

 -rw-rw-r-- 1 zoomer zoomer     201 Dec  5 22:18 requirements.txt
 $
 ```
-## Then just run this pluginstall.sh script:
+## Then just SOURCE this pluginstall.sh script:
+### better to SOURCE it so you can be in either zsh or bash and you get mostly the same result!
 ```
-$ ./pluginstall.sh
+$ source pluginstall.sh
 - already have CURL installed .. skip
 - already have ZSH installed .. skip
 - already have TMUX installed .. skip